wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/hunt-threats-within-network.md

 In the code above, the following filters have been applied:
 *    The first `where` returns records from the previous seven days only
 *    The second `where` filters on `FileName` to search for process file names representing the PowerShell application
-*    Filter on strings in command lines that are typically used to download files using PowerShell
+*    The third `where` filters on strings in command lines that are typically used to download files using PowerShell
 *    Define what the results look like. project returns specific columns, and top limits the number of results to 100

 Advanced hunting is based on the Kusto query language.
 The following operators are allowed: